jackdomleo7/jackdomleo.dev/content/blog/2020/monthly-reflection-july-2020.md

 ### Read 2 books

-- <nuxt-link to="/blog/book-review-building-an-online-presence-by-catalin-pit">Book review: Building an Online Presence by Catalin Pit</nuxt-link>
+- Building an Online Presence by Catalin Pit
-- <nuxt-link to="/blog/book-review-responsive-web-design-with-html5-and-css-by-ben-frain">Book review: Responsive Web Design with HTML5 and CSS by Ben Frain</nuxt-link>
+- Responsive Web Design with HTML5 and CSS by Ben Frain

 ### Extra